penguin359/chocolatey-packages/automatic/sublimemerge/ReadMe.md

 ### EXTENSIBILITY
 Just like Sublime Text, just about everything in Sublime Merge is extensible.
 Key bindings, menus, theming, and the command palette are all customizable with simple JSON files.

-### SYNTAX HIGHLIGHTING
-Sublime Merge performs full syntax highlighting identically to Sublime Text for every line of code you see.

-We'll even use any extra syntax definitions that we find in your Sublime Text installation for syntax highlighting!

 And more...
 See all features on https://www.sublimemerge.com.